Spitting up is pretty common in infants. But what if it's something worse, like acid reflux?

 This guide will help you figure out if your baby has acid reflux.
 I also discuss 10 incredible tips for dealing with infant acid reflux and the best formula for reflux.
 As a bonus, I also discuss the best bottles for reflux.

 Spitting Up or Reflux?

-Motherhood is full of the unexpected, but thankfully there are a few things we simply know are bound to happen: dirty diapers, stinky farts, unexplained crying fits, and fun spit up surprises.
+Motherhood is full of the unexpected, but thankfully there are a few things we simply know are bound to happen: dirty diapers, gassy tummies (see our guide), unexplained crying fits, and fun spit up surprises.

 These are all from the baby of course, but I won’t hold it against you if you find yourself having an occasional crying session.
 Mommyhood can be challenging!